 The fogging effect of the napalm induces a sense of ambiguity as the camera dissolves into Willard’s face, shown upside down.
 Right away, it is clear to the viewer that this is not a typical war film, but one marked with a concern for the psychic implications of trauma, brutality, and the military apparatus.
-With the landscape panning across Williard’s eyes, Coppola suggests that he is seeing the scene in his mind, reliving the primal trauma of war.
-In fact, the positioning of Willard, upside down and seemingly lying down, renders him a sort of analysand; he could easily be on Freud’s couch, reflecting on his past in Vietnam.
-The circular motion of the ceiling fan echoes that of the helicopter, as well as the overall circular logic of the film; the superimposition of the images of Willard’s face, the moving ceiling fan, and the helicopter create a visual parallel between these objects and their representational value, associating memory with fantasy.
+With the landscape panning across Willard’s eyes, Coppola creates a subjective framework in which Willard sees the scene in his mind, reliving the primal trauma of war.
+The positioning of Willard, upside down and seemingly lying down, renders him a sort of analysand; he could easily be on Freud’s couch, reflecting on his past in Vietnam.
+The circular motion of the ceiling fan echoes that of the helicopter, as well as the overall circular logic of the film.
+The superimposition of the images of Willard’s face, the moving ceiling fan, and the helicopter create a visual parallel between these objects and their representational value, associating memory with fantasy.
 The hallucinatory, vibrantly hued images of the palm trees clouded in napalm – repeated in various forms throughout the film – reflexively underscore the ability of art and cinema to hide the grotesque nature of reality with beauty, inducing voyeuristic pleasure from images of violence.
-Civilization, as Freud contends in his work “Civilization and Its Discontents,” is inherently brutal, prone to worship of demagogues and systems of constraint.
-Freud argues that the individual’s relation to civilization and its framework is inherently fraught, becoming one major source of discontent.
-He argued that social structures are based upon the suppression of instincts, becoming the vehicle by which the superego emerges in the individual.
-The superimposition of Willard’s face and the Vietnam landscape, torn apart by the American military apparatus, produces a visual representation of this relation between the individual and civilization.
-Western civilization establishes a sense of collective morality that frowns upon murder, yet the American military apparatus imposes systematic murder.
-Therefore, American civilization acts as a collective superego, its hypocrisy inducing neurosis in the divided psyches of its citizens.